yash07007/mini_block/README.md

 ### Step 2
 After installation the first thing we need to do is host a mongodb server which can be done as follows:

+>Run batch file `democloud/hostDatabase.bat` if your MongoDB is installed on default paths and you can skip rest of step 2.
+>
+>In case the above method doesnt work for you path to your mongodb installation may be different for which you can follow along putting appropriate paths.

 Open command prompt in your machine and traverse to mongodb directory using `cd` command default path will be

 >C:\Program Files\MongoDB\Server\4.0\bin